Black student suspended over his hairstyle to be sent to an alternative education program

-After serving more than a month of in-school suspension over his dreadlocks, a Black high school student in Texas was told he will be removed from his high school and sent to a disciplinary alternative education program on Thursday.
+After serving more than a month of in-school suspension over his dreadlocks, a Black student in Texas was told he will be removed from his high school and sent to a disciplinary alternative education program on Thursday.

 Darryl George, 18, is a junior at Barbers Hill High School in Mont Belvieu and has been suspended since Aug.
 31. He will be sent to EPIC, an alternative school program, from Oct.
 12 through Nov.
 29 for “failure to comply” with multiple campus and classroom regulations, the principal said in a Wednesday letter provided to The Associated Press by the family.

-Principal Lance Murphy said in the letter that George has repeatedly violated the district’s “previously communicated standards of student conduct.”
+Principal Lance Murphy wrote that George has repeatedly violated the district’s “previously communicated standards of student conduct.”
 The letter also says that George will be allowed to return to regular classroom instruction on Nov.
 30 but will not be allowed to return to his high school’s campus until then unless he’s there to discuss his conduct with school administrators.

 Barbers Hill Independent School District prohibits male students from having hair extending below the eyebrows, ear lobes or top of a T-shirt collar, according to the student handbook.
 Additionally, hair on all students must be clean, well-groomed, geometrical and not an unnatural color or variation.
 The school does not require uniforms.